Juice234/Juice234/README.md

 <h1 align="center">Hi 👋, I'm Maciej</h1>

-🎓 Graduate Student from Atlantic Institute of Technology (ATU)
+🎓 Graduate Student from Atlantic Technological University (ATU)
 💻 Passionate about software development and emerging technologies
 🌱 Constantly learning and exploring new tools and frameworks
 📫 How to reach me: promaciek.2001@gmail.com